JoePlant/Freemind-to-Bootstrap/doc/Input.md

 Input
 =====
-> Used to put an Input element in the system that will be matched to the Mind Map node.
+> Renders an Input element for the current mind-map node.

 **Attributes:**
 * @persist - Should the element's value be persisted across sessions.